Taki Taimani: Oregon

 Taimani transferred to play for the Oregon Ducks.
 In his final two seasons with Oregon in 2022 and 2023, he recorded 36 tackles with two and a half being for a loss, a pass deflection, and a fumble recovery.

 Professional career

 After not being selected in the 2024 NFL draft, Taimani signed with the Minnesota Vikings as an undrafted free agent.
 He was also selected by the Arlington Renegades in the 7th round of the 2024 UFL draft on July 17, 2024.
 Taimani made the Vikings' initial 53-man roster.

-On August 26, 2025, Taimani was waived by the Vikings as part of final roster cuts.
-He was signed to the practice squad the next day.
+On August 26, 2025, Taimani was waived by the Vikings as part of final roster cuts and was signed to the practice squad the next day.
+On January 2, 2026, Taimani was signed to the active roster.

+On August 24, 2026, Taimani was waived with an injury designation and reverted to injured reserve the next day.
+On September 22, he was waived.